 Important information about your visit to the Sainte-Anne-de-Bellevue Canal National Historic Site

-We ask the public to follow the advice of public health experts and to practice physical distancing and hygiene measures, limit public gatherings, as well as respect travel restrictions and closures.
+We ask the public to follow the advice of public health experts and to practice physical distancing, hygiene measures as well as respect travel restrictions and closures.

 - The canal boardwalk.